 The Queenstown Polyclinic, situated on Margaret Drive, was Singapore’s first polyclinic.
 On January 13, 1963, then-Prime Minister Lee Kuan Yew opened the polyclinic to give residents of Queenstown access to free medical care.
 The polyclinic had a maternity and children’s health clinic addition to an outpatient clinic.
 It offered vaccinations and home midwifery services.
 In 1984, a dental clinic named Oralgiene Dental Surgery built in the Queenstown Polyclinic complex.

 To provide centralised registration for outpatient, maternity, and child health services, the Queenstown Polyclinic enlarged in 1986.
-Lee Lai Koon, a former Mei Ling Street resident was born in 1946, recalled taking her son to the polyclinic for immunisations.
+Lee Lai Koon, a former Mei Ling Street resident was born in 1946, recalled taking her son to the polyclinic for immunizations.
 The Singaporean government’s Community Health Assist Scheme provides several health support initiatives (CHAS).
-These incentives may be available to patients of general practitioners participating in the programme.
+These incentives may be available to patients of general practitioners participating in the program.

 Are all polyclinics under NHG or SingHealth?

-To enhance and prepare Singapore’s public healthcare system for the future, the existing six regional health systems will reorganised into three clusters.
-It occurs at a time when it anticipated that Singapore’s healthcare needs in both volume and complexity, along with population ageing quickly and the burden of managing chronic diseases .
-The reorganisation not anticipated to have an impact on patients, the Ministry of Health (MOH) stated on January 18.
+To enhance and prepare Singapore’s public healthcare system for the future, the existing six regional health systems will be reorganized into three clusters.
+It occurs at a time when it is anticipated that Singapore’s healthcare needs in both volume and complexity, along with population aging quickly and the burden of managing chronic diseases.
+The reorganization is not anticipated to have an impact on patients, the Ministry of Health (MOH) stated on January 18.
 Job losses won’t occur.